kdlug/php/README.md

 - can be bookmarked
 - should never be used when dealing with sensitive data
 - have length restrictions
+- should be used only to get data from the server (search)

+In PHP there is superglobal variable `$_GET` which contains GET requests.

 #### Send querystring via GET using cURL
 ```php